 The kidney disease eventually put me on hemodialysis for four years, until I finally received a kidney transplant from the waiting list.
 It's still working well at this writing, but I was so far out of the loop by then that I never recovered beyond being an old over-educated, over-qualified bum.
 Should I suddenly fall through a time portal back into the Cold War, I'm qualified to command a battalion or serve as a senior staff officer in a Canadian Corps defending Western Europe against a Soviet invasion.
 Not much call for that now even if I was still young and healthy.

 Me as Officer Commanding Transport Company, 32 (Moncton) Service Battalion, 1991.
 One of my men took the picture.

 Member of the Directing Staff, Militia officer staff course held at Land Forces Atlantic Area Headquarters in Halifax, circa 1991.
-I'm in the middle of the front row.
+I'm the short guy in the middle of the front row.

 Another Militia Officer Staff Course, held at Camp Aldershot (Nova Scotia) circa 1992.
 That's me at the right in the front row.
 I commanded the advance party and then was an instructor and syndicate leader.

 These pictures were taken by one of my men on a local field exercise when I commanded Supply & Transport Company, 32 Service Battalion in Moncton (New Brunswick).
 In a traditional war scenario, somebody's got to get stuff from the rear to the front line units, right?
 Well, we trained for that and, as would-be easy targets for the enemy, for defending ourselves while doing it.